Browsed by

 Eternal Security: Once Saved, Always Saved?

-Many modern Christians believe in the doctrine known as “eternal security” (commonly known as “once saved, always saved”).
+Some modern-day Christians have been taught to believe in the doctrine known as “eternal security” (commonly known as “once saved, always saved”).
 But is this belief scriptural?
 Let’s allow the scriptures to speak for themselves.

 eternal security